zapatacomputing/benchq/README.md

 pip install '.[pyscf]'
 ```

 On some systems, the installation of PySCF can be problematic.
 If you're a Windows user, consider using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-An alternative is to install PySCF directly from its git repo: `pip install git+https://github.com/pyscf/pyscf@v2.2.1`.
+You might also consider installing PySCF directly from its git repo: `pip install git+https://github.com/pyscf/pyscf@v2.2.1`.

 #### Azure Quantum Resource Estimation